DIRECTIONS: FOR EACH PROCESS AND CHEMICAL, USE THE FOLLOWING STEPS TO DETERMINE IF YOU ARE SUBJECT TO THE CHEMICAL ACCIDENT PREVENTION RULE.

-It is important that the user understand the purpose and limitation of the "RMP Assistant" file.
+It is important that the user understand the purpose and limitation of the "RMP Assistant" page.
 RMP Assistant is not intended to fully represent or be used in place of the regulations.
 This tool can be used to explore the applicability of the regulations to a specific facility and the facility's program level.
 The answers provided are not rules nor are they binding upon the Department in any context.
 The DEQ may withdraw, modify, or depart from the answers provided in this file at any time without notice.
 For an understanding of the actual regulatory requirements in any given situation, the reader must consult the appropriate sections of (LAC 33:III.
 Chapter 59) and Title 40 of the Code of Federal Regulations (CFR), pertinent Federal Registers and EPA guidance documents.
-Should you have a question about Chemical Accident Prevention that RMP Assistant does not address, please feel free to contact the Chemical Accident Prevention staff members via the e-mail address or phone number listed below.
+Should you have a question about Chemical Accident Prevention that RMP Assistant does not address, please feel free to contact the Chemical Accident Prevention staff via e-mail.

 NOTICE: Do not send RMP's to DEQ.
 They must be submitted to EPA.
 DEQ will receive your RMP from EPA

 NOTICE: Remember to include the certification with your RMP.
-Refer to RMP*Submit user's manual for further instructions on certification.
+Refer to RMP*eSubmit user's manual for further instructions on certification.

-For further information on RMP submission and access to download RMP*Submit (the free software you use to submit your RMP to EPA), visit EPA's RMP Submission Page.
+For further information on RMP submission and access to RMP*eSubmit, visit EPA's RMP Submission Page.

 CAPP Regulation Implementation